uoe-rss/uoe-rss.github.io/organization.md

     - Short report
         - 1% - Short report and verbal description of the work (this is a group report).
 - Major milestone 2 - 16%
+    The starting position and orientation of the robot will be given.
     - 1% - Integration of milestone tasks.
-    - 3% - Localisation.
+    - 2% - Localization and robustness.
-    - 2% - Find one POI and stop over it for 10 seconds.
+    - 2% - Find one POI and stop over it.
+The geometric center of the robot must be over the POI surface.
     - 3% - Realign the antenna so that it points towards the satellite (at the first POI found).
+Stop for 30 seconds.
     - 3% - Navigate to a second POI (1%) and realign the antenna (2%).
+Stop for 30 seconds.
     - 3% - Navigate to a third POI (1%) and realign the antenna (2%).
+Stop for 30 seconds.
+    - 1% - Return to the starting area (black rectangle) and stop over it for 10 seconds.
     - 1% - Short report and verbal description of the work (this is a group report).
 - Final report - 16%
     - Evaluation - 10% (Individual analysis of the performance and choices made throughout the design process).